BlueCity Begins U.S. IPO Process WIth $50 Million Filing (Pending:BLCT)

 BlueCity has received at least $251 million from investors including Sunwei Ventures, CDH entities, Liberty Hero, Crystal Stream and NewQuest Asia Investments.

-User Acquisition & Market
+User Acquisition And Market

 The firm acquires users through word of mouth and online social media and paid marketing efforts.